corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 ### 2. ContinuousFundraising (ContinuousFundraising.sol)

 This contract allows everyone who has the `Transferer`-role on the `token` contract or who is certified by the allow-list to meet the requirements set in the `token` contract to buy newly issued tokens at a fixed price.
-Until a certain threshold of maximal tokens to be issued is met.
-The arguments in the constructor are similar to PersonalInvite.sol, with the addition of `maxAmountOfTokenToBeSold` , which is the maximal amount of token to be sold in this fundraising round.
+The number of token that can be minted in this way can be limited to `maxAmountOfTokenToBeSold`, which is the maximal amount of token to be sold in this fundraising round.

 Furthermore, this contract can be paused by the owner to change the parameters.
 The pause is always at least 1 day.